Aums04/Login/README.md

 # Login
-A simple webpage in vite react that disables concurrent use
+A simple webpage in vite react that disables concurrent use of website.